Energy Efficiency

 Ensuring a fast, fair and attractive energy transition

-Energy efficiency and savings energy bring multiple benefits to the environment and the economy, as well as to businesses and citizens.
-The European Green Deal recognises that energy efficiency must be prioritised to ensure the EU can become climate neutral, while remaining competitive and ensuring that citizens benefit from the transition.
+Energy efficiency and savings bring multiple benefits to the environment and the economy, as well as to businesses and citizensThe European Green Deal recognises that energy efficiency must be prioritised for the EU to become climate neutral, while remaining competitive and ensuring that citizens benefit from the transition.

-To match the increase of the 2030 greenhouse gas (GHG) reduction target, the overall EU climate and energy framework is being revised with the “Fit for 55” package, published on the 14th of July 2021.
-This includes a proposal to recast the Energy Efficiency Directive (EED) considering that a full decarbonisation of the EU economy cannot be achieved without energy efficiency.
+To match the increase of the 2030 greenhouse gas (GHG) reduction target, the overall EU climate and energy framework was revised with the “Fit for 55” package, which included a proposal to strengthen the EED as the decarbonisation of the EU economy cannot be achieved without a substantial reduction of energy consumption.
+The REPowerEU plan also proposed to upgrade the EED to speed up the phase-out of fossil fuel imports from Russia.